anoma/namada/documentation/docs/src/user-guide/getting-started.md

 # Getting started

-This guide assumes that the Anoma binaries are [installed](./install.md) and available on path.
+This guide assumes that the Namada binaries are [installed](./install.md) and available on path.
 These are:

-- `anoma`: The main binary that can be used to interact with all the components of Anoma
+- `anoma`: The main binary that can be used to interact with all the components of Namada
 - `anoman`: The ledger and intent gossiper node
 - `anomac`: The client
 - `anomaw`: The wallet